UK TEMPORARY WORKER - SEASONAL WORKER VISA (T5)

 Austria, Belgium, Croatia, Republic of Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Luxembourg, Malta, Netherlands, North Macedonia, Norway, Poland, Portugal, Slovakia, Spain, Sweden or Turkey.

-If your application for a UK Tier 5 Seasonal Worker visa is successful, you will be granted permission to enter and remain in the UK for up to 6 months in any 12 month period, or for the 14 days before and after the duration of your role (as stated on your Certificate of Sponsorship), whichever is shorter.
+If your application for a UK Temporary Worker – Seasonal Worker Visa (T5) is successful, you will be granted permission to enter and remain in the UK for up to 6 months in any 12 month period, or for the 14 days before and after the duration of your role (as stated on your Certificate of Sponsorship), whichever is shorter.

 You will be permitted to enter the UK up to 14 days before the start date of your job.